 The current economic data reports (EDRs) provide valuable information for program evaluation and analysis of proposed conservation and management measures.
 However, after over ten years of operating the EDR programs, some revisions are needed to improve the usability, efficiency, and consistency of the data collection programs and to minimize cost to industry and the Federal government.
-Several revisions could be made to EDRs, specifically on the use of third-party audits and "blind-data" protocols that could reduce the cost of the data collection program.
+Several revisions could be made to EDRs, specifically on the use of third-party audits and "blind-data" protocols that could reduce the cost of the data collection program to the industry and government while still maintaining the integrity and confidentiality of the data collection program.
 Several provisions were implemented to provide a higher standard of confidentiality for proprietary business information reported in EDRs, above those that apply to all other confidential fisheries information.
 In practice, these provisions have proven to reduce the usability of the data for analysis and increase the cost of the data collection programs without providing additional practical protections.
 In addition, confidentiality requirements that apply to all data collections provide sufficient protections for the EDR data.

 The GOA trawl EDR program implemented in 2015 was designed to collect baseline information to assess the impacts of a future catch share program.
 Data has been collected under this program for 3 years and another year of data will be submitted in June 2019.
-The Council should re-evaluate the purpose and need for the GOA trawl EDR, and make adjustments as necessary in either the purpose and need for the data collection program itself.
+The Council should re-evaluate the purpose and need for the GOA trawl EDR, and make adjustments as necessary in either the purpose and need for the program or in the data collection program itself.